afterwind-io/preprocessor-loader/README.md

 >
 > default: `{}`

 Define custom directives.
-For example, to create a directive called "foo":
+For example, to create a directive called "secret":

 ``` javascript
 // In webpack config...